Middlesex County Cricket League: History

 The MCCL was officially founded in 1972, after holding a 'dry run' in 1971 to ensure that the league's launch went smoothly.
 It was founded with 16 clubs as members (Brentham, Brondesbury, Ealing, Edmonton, Enfield, Finchley, Hornsey, North Middlesex, Richmond, Shepherds Bush, South Hampstead, Southgate, Stanmore, Teddington, Wembley, and Winchmore Hill), and in the first season Hornsey won the league title with ten wins from their fifteen fixtures.
-As of the 2021 season, 7 of the 10 sides in the Premier Division are one of these founding members.
+Nine of the ten clubs who are expected to play in the Premier Division in 2024 were among these founder members.

 The format of matches was the same for the formation of the league until 2014, with all matches played on a "timed" basis, with draws possible.
 From 2015 onwards, the format was changed in the Premier Division such that half the matches were timed, and half played in a limited overs format; in 2016, other divisions followed, with all adopting split formats.

 The dominant team in the league has evolved over time, with Finchley dominant in the 1970s and 1990s, while Ealing won an unprecedented seven consecutive titles from 2005 to 2011.